-Goal setting is an ongoing process for all business owners and often times we start the New Year with the best of intentions and then fail to keep up with our goals.
+Goal setting is a never-ending ongoing process for all business owners (that’s you) and often times we start the Year with the best of intentions and then fail to keep up with our goals.
 We’re taught to write out a few huge goals for the year and then work to meet them.
 The problem is, a twelve month deadline is a long time away when you’re looking at a calendar.
 The excitement may fizzle and you’ll face overwhelm.
 Achieve your goals by setting quarterly timelines and auditing your process along the way.
 Here’s how to plan your first 12 Week Year.

 One of my absolute favorite biz books is the 12 Week Year by Brian Moran [aff link].
 His premise of acting AS IF the year consists of three months instead of twelve has revolutionized the way I set goals.
 Hint: It gets your ass moving faster because you have less time to waste!